Common Access Card: Design

 On the front of the card, the background shows the phrase "U.S. DEPARTMENT OF DEFENSE" repeated across the card.
-A color photo of the owner is placed on the top left corner.
-Below the photo is the name of the owner.
+A color photo of the cardholder is placed on the top left corner.
+Below the photo is the name of the cardholder.
 The top right corner displays the expiration date.
-Other information on the front include (if applicable) the owner's pay grade, rank and federal identifier.
-A PDF417 stacked two-dimensional barcode is displayed on the bottom left corner.
-And, an integrated circuit chip (ICC) is placed near the bottom-middle of the card.
+Other information on the front includes (if applicable) the holders's: pay grade, rank, and federal identifier.
+A PDF417 stacked barcode is displayed on the bottom left corner.
+An integrated circuit chip (ICC) is placed near the bottom-middle of the front of the card.

 There are three color code schemes used on the front of the CAC.
-A blue bar across the owner's name shows that the owner is a non-U.S. citizen.
-A green bar shows that the owner is a contractor.
-No bar is for all other personnel—including military personnel and civil workers, among others.
+A blue bar across the holder’s name shows that the cardholder is a non-U.S. citizen.
+A green bar shows that the cardholder is a contractor.
+Absence of a bar indicates all other personnel—including military personnel and civil workers, among others.

-The back of the card has a ghost image of the owner.
-And if applicable, the card also contains the date of birth, blood type, DoD benefits number, Geneva Convention category, and DoD Identification Number (also used as the Geneva Convention number, replacing the previously used Social Security Number).
+The back of the card has a ghost image of the cardholder.
+If applicable, the card also contains the date of birth, blood type, DoD benefits number, Geneva Convention category, and DoD Identification Number of the holder (also used as the Geneva Convention number, replacing the previously used Social Security Number).
 The DoD number is also known as the Electronic data interchange Personal Identifier (EDIPI).
-A Code 39 linear barcode, as well as a magnetic strip is placed on the top and bottom of the card.
-The DoD ID/EDIPI number stays with the owner throughout his or her career with the DoD or USCG, even when he or she changes armed services or other departments within the DoD or the USCG.
-For retired U.S. military personnel who subsequently become DoD or USCG civilians or DoD or USCG contractors, the DoD ID/EDIPI Number on their CAC will be the same as on their DD Form 2 Retired ID Card.
-For non-military spouses, unremarried former spouses, and widows/widowers of active, Reserve or Retired U.S. military personnel who themselves become DoD or USCG civilians or DoD or USCG contractors, the DoD ID/EDIPI Number on their CAC will be the same as on their DD 1173 Uniformed Services Privilege and Identification Card (e.g., Dependent ID card).
+A Code 39 barcode and a magnetic strip are at the top and bottom of the card, respectively.
+The cardholder’s DoD ID/EDIPI number is permanent throughout his or her career with the DoD or USCG, regardless of department or division.
+Likewise, the permanent number follows retired U.S. military personnel who subsequently become DoD or USCG civilians or DoD or USCG contractors needing a card.
+Additionally, for non-military spouses, unremarried former spouses, and widows/widowers of active, Reserve or Retired U.S. military personnel who themselves become DoD or USCG civilians or DoD or USCG contractors, the DoD ID/EDIPI Number on their CAC will be the same as on their DD 1173 Uniformed Services Privilege and Identification Card (e.g., Dependent ID card).

 The front of the CAC is fully laminated, while the back is only laminated in the lower half (to avoid interference with the magnetic stripe).

 The CAC is said to be resistant to identity fraud, tampering, counterfeiting, and exploitation and provides an electronic means of rapid authentication.

 There are currently four different variants of CACs.
 The Geneva Conventions Identification Card is the most common CAC and is given to active duty/reserve armed forces and uniformed service members.
 The Geneva Convention Accompany Forces Card is issued to emergency-essential civilian personnel.
 The ID and Privilege Common Access Card is for civilians residing on military installations.
 The ID card is for DOD/Government Agency identification for civilian employees.